derekxkwan/nobufier/README.md

 # nobufier
-a pure data sample chopper with stutter
+a pure data sample chopper with stutter<br>
+(requires my stutter~ and selector abstractions)